plhc-logo-white-trans

-Learning from the past to preserve the future of public lands
+Learning from the past to preserve the future.

 PPL 2021 Group Photo.
-From left back row to right: Paige Rooney, Jacie Rex, Amber Scott, Mike Childers (CSU History Faculty), Taylor Lapoint, Shaun Rose, Kristy Ornelas, Ariel Schnee (Public Lands History Center Program Manager).
+From left back row to right: Paige Rooney, Jacie Rex, Amber Scott, Mike Childers (CSU History Faculty), Taylor Lapoint, Shaun Rose, Kristy Ornelas, Ariel Schnee (Public and Environmental History Center Program Manager).

 PPL 2021 Group Photo.
-From left back row to right: Paige Rooney, Jacie Rex, Amber Scott, Mike Childers (CSU History Faculty), Taylor Lapoint, Shaun Rose, Kristy Ornelas, Ariel Schnee (Public Lands History Center Program Manager).
+From left back row to right: Paige Rooney, Jacie Rex, Amber Scott, Mike Childers (CSU History Faculty), Taylor Lapoint, Shaun Rose, Kristy Ornelas, Ariel Schnee (Public and Environmental History Center Program Manager).

 PPL 2021 participant conduct an oral interview with a seasonal ranger at Rocky Mountain National Park and Ruth Alexander, professor emeritus.